noqqe/why-openbsd.rocks/content/fact/kernel-userland.md

 This way, new features can be implemented very fast into all of parts of the OS.
 See [pledge](/fact/pledge), for example.
-As Linux Kernel and GNU Core Utilities are developed independently, it would not be possible to introduce `pledge` to all the tools that easy.
+As Linux Kernel and GNU Core Utilities are developed independently, it would not be possible to introduce `pledge` to all the tools that easily.